eyc004/fa22-cse110-lab4/expose/javascript/part2.md

     E) false; true becomes 1, and 1 != 2, so we get false.
     F) true; Boolean(2) evaluates to true, so true == true evaluates to true.
 15. == and === both test for equality, but === tests for strict equality, so there will not be an attempt to convert any types.
 For example true == 1 evaluates to true, but true === 1 evaluates to false, becaue we don't attempt to convert true to 1 for ===.

+17. [2, 4, 6]; We input the array [1, 2, 3] into the modifyArray, which creates a newArr, pushing the result of calling the callback function on each item.
+In this case, the callback function is doSomething, which multiplies each number by two add adds them to the array.
+Thus, it goes from [1, 2, 3] to [2, 4, 6].

+19.
+1
+4
+3
+2